wellcomecollection/wellcomecollection.org/catalogue/webapp/pages/PROGRESS_NOTES.md

 # Read more about our digital developments

-You can find out more on [Stacks](https://stacks.wellcomecollection.org/), our in-depth blog covering our digital and data-led developments.
+You can find out more on [Stacks](https://stacks.wellcomecollection.org/), our in-depth blog covering our digital strategy and data-led developments.